anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 the length field of the CBOR byte string.

-If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as a text string as specified in {{sec:domain-names}}.
+If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as as specified in {{sec:domain-names}}.
-This can save 1 byte of data, because the byte representation of DNS names requires both an additional byte to define the length of the first name component and well as a zero byte at the end of the name.
+This can save 1 byte of data, because the byte representation of DNS names requires both an additional byte to define the length of the first name component as well as a zero byte at the end of the name.
-With CBOR on the other hand only 1 byte is required to define type and length of the text string up until a string length of 23 characters.
+With CBOR on the other hand only 1 byte is required to define type and length of each text string representing a label up until a string length of 23 characters.

 There is an argument to be made for more structured formats of other record data representations (e.g. MX or SOA), but these usually add more overhead.
 As such, those record data are to be